Wood Information

 Rosewood has rich overtones and that high response rate allows for a sharp attack into the note and a lot of resonance.
 It is probably not ideal in a band setting because it might be prone to feedback issues.

 Brazilian Rosewood now is the most sought out for back and sides but it comes at a high cost.
 It is great in all categories for tone: deep bass, mature mid-range and clear trebles.
+It has the fastest velocity of sound out of all back/sides tonewoods.

 Madagascar Rosewood is the cheaper alternative to Brazilian Rosewood but the prices have been very comparable to the price of Brazilian Rosewood recently.
-It shares very similar tones to Brazilian Rosewood
+It shares very similar tones to Brazilian Rosewood.

 Walnut: Walnut has some of the qualities of Koa in that it changes its tonal character with time.
 The low end will start out deeper and fill in the more it is played.
 It has a bright top end like Koa but stronger mid tones coming through.